zdravkov/kendo-docs/api/wrappers/jsp/radialgauge/gaugearea.md

 ### width `float`

 The width of the gauge area.
+By default the vertical gauge is 60px and horizontal gauge is 200px.

 #### Example
     <kendo:radialGauge-gaugeArea width="width">